SoftwareHeritage/swh-alter/docs/usage.rst

                   age1yubikey1q0ucnwg558zcwrc752evk3620q2t4mkwz6a0lq9u3clsfmealsmlz330kz2

 See the :ref:`configuration reference <cli-config>` for general information about the Software Heritage configuration file.
-In most cases, ``swh-alter`` requires the :ref:`storage <cli-config-storage>` and :ref:`graph <cli-config-graph>` sections to be configured properly.
+At least, ``swh-alter`` requires the :ref:`storage <cli-config-storage>` and :ref:`graph <cli-config-graph>` sections to be configured properly.

+In most cases, multiple *storages* has to be configured:

-The ``storage`` section will define the “primary” storage from which information will be read, objects will be deleted, and to which recovery bundles will be restored. ``extra_storage`` may configure more storage components from which objects will only be deleted on remove.
+- The ``storage`` section defines the storage from which information will be read.
+It is used to determine which objects can be removed from the archive and create recovery bundles.
+For the latter, it needs to be able to retrieve data from Content objects (through an *objstorage*).
+- The ``restoration_storage`` section defines the storage which will be written to in case recovery bundles need to be resored.
+Write access is required.
+For the restoration to fully work, it also needs to be configured to write to an *objstorage* and a *journal*.
+- ``removal_storages`` contains storages (identified by an arbitrary key) from which objects will be removed (when using ``swh alter remove``).

+Likewise, ``removal_journals`` defines *journals* from which messages will be removed by ``swh alter remove``.

+The ``graph`` section is used to determine which objects can be safely removed from the archive.

 In addition, the organization of the secret sharing process needs to be defined in ``secret_sharing``.